Ptorresr/oracle-kubernetes/draft/Lab4a - Kubernetes with DB Compute Instance.md

-4. From bastion host, test the CMAN using the external-ip of the CMAN service.
+4. From bastion host, test the CMAN using the External-IP of the CMAN service.

    ```
-   [opc@oke-bastion ~]$ sqlplus system/WElcome_123#@168.138.220.146:1521/pdb1.sub981952be8.mycluster.oraclevcn.com
+   [opc@oke-bastion ~]$ sqlplus system/Ora_DB4U@168.138.220.146:1521/orclpdb

    SQL*Plus: Release 19.0.0.0.0 - Production on Wed Mar 25 02:51:14 2020
    Version 19.5.0.0.0